-Alejandro Roces, is a short story writer and essayist, and considered as the country’s best writer of comic short stories.
+Alejandro Roces, is a short story writer and essayist and considered as the country’s best writer of comic short stories.
 He is known for his widely anthologized “My Brother’s Peculiar Chicken.”
 In his innumerable newspaper columns, he has always focused on the neglected aspects of the Filipino cultural heritage.
-His works have been published in various international magazines and has received national and international awards.
+His works have been published in various international magazines and have received national and international awards.

 His unflinching love of country led him to become a guerilla during the Second World War, to defy martial law and to found the major opposition party under the dictatorship.
 His works have been published in various international magazines and received numerous national and international awards, including several decorations from various governments.